kolaczyn/chess-js/README.md

 ## Row Col should be object
 I should rewrite the code, so sqIdToRowCol, returns an object e.g. {row: 0, col:0}, instead of [0, 1]

+## Naming Convention
+Finally decide how you want to call your variables and follow through with it.